 Nancy Boerner, MD, MBA, Chief Medical Officer, Monarch HealthCare and Optum Care Pacific West Region

 Serving the Medicaid-eligible population presents unique challenges.

-With the help of a social worker-led team of patient care coordinators, Monarch HealthCare, a part of OptumCare®, has developed successful approaches to engage Medicaid members by providing personalized care that connects them to the resources they need to achieve better health.
+With the help of a social worker-led team of patient care coordinators, Monarch HealthCare, part of Optum, has developed successful approaches to engage Medicaid members by providing personalized care that connects them to the resources they need to achieve better health.

 Know the barriers

 It is important to avoid generalizations about patient background and experience, no matter the group.
 Medicaid-eligible members qualify for services based on similar economic status, but each has unique circumstances.

 By taking time to get to know patients as individuals, social workers and patient care coordinators uncovered barriers to wellness.